yshirai999/Systematic-Equity-Strategies/readme.md

 ## Methodology

-We model the marginal distribution of each ETF's return using the Bilateral Gamma distribution.
-This captures:
+We model the marginal distribution of each ETF's return using the Bilateral Gamma distribution to capture skewed, heavy-tailed behavior.

-Skewed, heavy-tailed behavior

-Non-Gaussian joint dependence structures

-Regime shifts via bootstrapped or filtered data

-Estimation is done via a differentiable quantile-matching loss, weighted by an Anderson–Darling-style tail emphasis.
+Estimation is done via a differentiable tail-matching loss with Anderson–Darling weights.

 ### Assets Modeled